danmincu/GilderRoseStore/README.md

 and less focus on the business layer that would require a proper customer/orders/items/shopping cart/purchase history and a real database.

 Using: Asp.net Web Api, Owin self hosting, Microsoft Identity, EF, OAuth 2.0 (despite being required for OAuth 20 I didn't include https for simplicity), RhinoMocks - for unit tests, AutoFac - for dependecy injection

+Required explanations
+ - data format represents serialized items as XML/JSOJ.
+The reuqest is actually determines what format to be returned back.
+This is the most used dataformat in the industry.
+Example of request/response pending...
+ - Chosen authentication: OAuth JSON Web Tokens Authentication - a modern mechanism good for both local accounts and/or social media.
+To fully protect against the man-in-the-middle attacks it requires an HTTPS stack (not implemented here - could be easily upgraded however having a signed certificate is more costly)

 Running the code:
 ![alt_tag](https://github.com/danmincu/GilderRoseStore/blob/master/Tests.png)